-where $\triangle \ln \text{Mfg.
+where $\triangle \ln \text{Mfg}$ .
 Emp.
-Share}n$ is growth of manufacturing employment shares between 1966 and 1970 and between 1970 and 1985.
+Sharen is growth of manufacturing employment shares between 1966 and 1970 and between 1970 and 1985.
 The right-hand side is the inverse hyperbolic sine transformation of the sum of credits of all HCI sector firms located in region n between 1973 and 1979:

-$$\text{HCI Credit}n = \sum{f \in \mathcal{F}{n,HCI}} \sum{\tau=1973}^{1979} Credit{f\tau},$$ where $\mathcal{F}{n,HCI}$ is the set of HCI sector firms located in region n. $X_n$ is a vector of additional controls.
+$$HCI Credit_n = \sum{f \in \mathcal{F}{n,HCI}} \sum{\tau=1973}^{1979} Credit{f\tau},$$ where $\mathcal{F}{n,HCI}$ is the set of HCI sector firms located in region n. $X_n$ is a vector of additional controls.
 By taking the time difference, any time-invariant regional unobservables are differenced out.
 Robust standard errors are used for inference.

-Under our exclusion restriction, we should expect that $\operatorname{asinh}(\operatorname{HCI Credit}n)$ is uncorrelated with the growth of manufacturing employment shares between 1966 and 1970.
+Under our exclusion restriction, we should expect that $\operatorname{asinh}(\operatorname{HCI}\operatorname{Credit}n)$ is uncorrelated with the growth of manufacturing employment shares between 1966 and 1970.
 Suppose the Korean government predicted the productivity growth of HCI sectors in the targeted regions.
 In that case, our estimates may be driven by the productivity growth in the residual rather than by the effects of subsidies.
 If the productivity growth of HCI sectors is persistent, the change in the manufacturing employment share between 1966 and 1970 may be positively correlated with the sum of all credits of HCI sectors allocated between 1973 and 1979.
 One caveat of this dataset is that we only observe overall manufacturing shares but not employment shares of sub-sectors within the manufacturing sector.
 Given that the dependent variables are overall manufacturing share growth, if unobservable productivity of non-HCI sector evolved so that it exactly cancels out HCI sector productivity growth, then overall manufacturing shares may remain stable despite productivity growth of HCI sectors.
 However, setting knife-edge cases aside, as long as changes in unobservable productivity of HCI sectors affect regional manufacturing shares, the falsification test in (B.3) provides additional support for our identifying assumption.

-The results are reported in Table B5.
+The results are reported in Table B3.
 In columns 1 and 2, the dependent variables are manufacturing employment share growth between 1966 and 1970, and in columns 3 and 4, the dependent variables are manufacturing employment share growth between 1970 and 1985.
 In columns 2 and 4, we additionally control for the log of the total population of 1966.
-In columns 1 and 2, we find no
+In columns 1 and 2, we find no statistically significant correlation between total credit and manufacturing share growth, supporting our identifying assumption.
+By contrast, in columns 3 and 4, they are positively correlated, with the coefficient significant at the 5% level.

-Table B5: Placebo Test at the Regional Level
+Table B3: Placebo Test at the Regional Level